striker25/leetcode/README.md

 # LeetCode's challenges

-I'm adding my solutions for the LeetCode's challenges to this repository since their free tier doesn't store the solutions on their servers.
+I'm adding my solutions for the [LeetCode's](https://leetcode.com/problemset/) challenges to this repository since their free tier doesn't store the solutions on their servers.

-These solutions aim to improve my skills in the Golang programming language.🚀
+These solutions aim to improve my skills in the Go programming language.🚀

 Working solutions: